 To learn more about your access to an EAP, look through your benefits statement.
 Your company’s internal website may provide information on how to access EAP services.
 An HR representative will also be able to help navigate accessing EAP services if you have additional questions or concerns about the process.
 Most EAPs can be accessed through a website or phone number, where you can be matched with a provider and schedule an appointment.

-5. Support Groups
+5. Utilize Support Groups & Group Therapy

 Support groups are often a free or low-cost option that can be a valuable resource when dealing with a range of issues.
 Support groups are different from group therapy.
 Group therapy is led by a therapist or team of therapists, and typically follows a set protocol for addressing a specific mental health issue.

 In contrast, support groups may or may not be led by a mental health professional.
 They are typically organized by a focus that may or may not be directly related to mental health.
-There are support groups for a wide range of issues.

 Some examples include those caring for a family member with Alzeheimer’s or dementia, those diagnosed with attention-deficit/hyperactivity disorder, and those recovering from addiction.

 Many local organizations such as community mental health clinics, senior centers, and religious organizations host support groups for various topics.
 Check out the websites of organizations in your area to see what they offer.
 Virtual support groups are also available and can be accessed no matter where you live.
-Try searching “support group for insert topic” such as “support group for parent of child with Autism” or “support group for cancer diagnosis.”
+Try searching “support group for [insert topic]” such as “support group for parent of child with Autism” or “support group for cancer diagnosis.”

 Mental Health America provides an extensive list of support groups across the country that address a wide range of topics.
 The National Alliance on Mental Illness offers support groups for those experiencing a mental health condition as well as groups for family members of those with a mental health condition.